poyea/grimoire/coding/hashing.typ

 - No pointer chasing (vs chaining)
 - Good cache locality (vs std::unordered_map)
 - Low load factor (typically 87.5% = 14/16 slots used)

+*Why SIMD matching is effective:*
+The key insight is that by storing metadata (control bytes) separately from the actual key-value data, we can:
+1. Load 16 control bytes (one SSE2 register) with a single memory access
+2. Compare all 16 bytes against the target H2 hash simultaneously using `_mm_cmpeq_epi8`
+3. Extract a bitmask of matches using `_mm_movemask_epi8`, then iterate only over matching slots
+4. This reduces branch mispredictions and cache pollution by checking metadata before accessing the larger key-value pairs

+Traditional chaining would require following pointers and loading entire entries (potentially 16-32 bytes each) for every comparison, causing significantly more cache traffic.

 *Comparison to other schemes:*
 - Robin Hood: simpler, but no SIMD acceleration